Separation and divorce: children

 If you wish to engage the services of a solicitor privately, the Law Society of Ireland maintains a list of solicitors in Ireland.

-FLACis an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
+FLAC is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.